EncryptDB-Research/cryptdb-attacks/README.md

     bash client.sh

-Note that each of these commands are required to be ran in two separate terminals.
+Each of these commands is required to be ran in two separate terminals.
 If your computer does not have mysql client, then open a second terminal inside docker  running the following command from your regular computer terminal.

     sudo docker exec -it cryptdb_v1 bash

 Then run the client command stated earlier.
 If you are using a regular VM instead of docker then just run the client command in one of the VM's terminals.

-If you would like to run everything in one terminal then just do
+If you would like to run everything in one terminal then do

     bash proxy &
     bash client.sh